gvwilson/thirdbit/_posts/2015/2015-12-06-how-the-year-went.md

   <li>
     Revise <a href="http://sensibleadventures.com/works-in-progress/madica/"><em>Madica</em></a>:
     nope.
-    I feel bad about this&mdash;I really wanted to get it ready by Christmas.
+    I feel bad about this–I really wanted to get it ready by Christmas.
   </li>
   <li>
     Move to England: